 SUPERHUMAN SPORTS DESIGN CHALLENGE

 The Superhuman Sports Design Challenge is an international competition celebrating the next generation of inventors.
 The challenge is open to current and recent student teams in various fields.
-It is run by the International Superhuman Sports Society.
+It is run by the International Superhuman Sports Society (http://superhuman-sports.org).

 Superhuman Sports aims to create a field where people can compete overcoming limitations with technology.
 The focus is on improving cognitive and physical functions of the human body, creating artificial senses and reflexes to participate in sports competitions: creating and exploring new experiences with these novel senses and reflexes by augmenting old sports, designing new sports, enhancing the training, and sharing with the audience locally and remotely.

-The symposium focuses on designing and inventing novel superhuman sports or augmenting existing sport games.
-Superhuman Sports are activities that (1) rely on technology for human augmentation to enhance a human ability, (2) involve physical fitness and skills and (3) are played for fun, competition or health reasons.
+The challenge focuses on designing and inventing novel superhuman sports or augmenting existing sport games.
+We define Superhuman Sports as activities that (1) rely on technology for human augmentation to enhance a human ability, (2) involve physical fitness and skills and (3) are played for fun, competition or health reasons.

 OBJECTIVES AND REQUIREMENTS

-There will be a professional panel of Superhuman Sports Society Members and Designers to evaluate each demonstrated superhuman sport.
+There will be a professional panel of Superhuman Sports Society Members and Designers to evaluate each entry.
 In addition there will be an audience price comprised by voting of players and spectators.
-Demonstrated superhuman sports will be evaluated in terms of:
+Entries will be rated in terms of:

 - Human augmentation: How and how much does the superhuman sport augment human senses and capabilities?

-- Fitness and skills: In how far does the superhuman sport require or train physical fitness and skills?
+- Fitness and skills: In how far does the superhuman sport requires or trains physical fitness and skills?